Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 11.38.18 UTC
+- WIB: Jumat, 4 Juli 2025 12.33.37 UTC
-- WITA: Jumat, 4 Juli 2025 12.38.18 UTC
+- WITA: Jumat, 4 Juli 2025 13.33.37 UTC
-- WIT: Jumat, 4 Juli 2025 13.38.18 UTC
+- WIT: Jumat, 4 Juli 2025 14.33.37 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

 Kategori: success